How to Find Business Bottlenecks in a Small Business

 How do I find bottlenecks?

-Map a workflow from start to finish and look for delays, missing information, repeated checks and owner intervention.
+Map a workflow from start to finish and look for delays, missing information, repeated checks, unclear approvals and owner intervention.

 Should I fix all bottlenecks at once?